davislenover/SeatSelection/README.md

 1. Within the ```DatabaseInfo.php``` file *(within the ```public_html``` directory)*, change ```$allowMultipleResponses``` to a boolean value
 - ```true``` - enables multiple reservations
 - ```false``` - disables multiple reservations

+## General Notes for Admins
+- To view reservations, select your created table *(under the given database)* in the left containner in phpMyAdmin, select the Browse tab in the main window.
+- To clear seat reservations, select your created table *(under the given database)* in the left containner in phpMyAdmin, then select the SQL tab in the main window.
+From here, run the following query: ```DELETE FROM <table name here, exclude ">">;``` This will clear all reservations. *NOTE: You can also run all kinds of queries from here!*